 |An Arduino drives the shark's remote control.|

 EEG Electrode Setup: It's quite easy to record a person's eyes-closed Alpha waves.
 You need three electrodes.
 Put one electrode on the back of your head (O1 or O2, if you know the 10-20 system), put the EEG reference electrode onto your earlobe, and put the EEG bias electrode on your other earlobe.
 You can see some examples in the photo below, where we had three people controlling the shark.
 We used the gold cup electrodes and Ten20 electrode paste that came with the OpenBCI kit.

 |Three-Man "Team Alpha!"
 Controlling the Shark.
 You can also see|

 where we put the electrodes -- back of head and both earlobes.

-OpenBCI Setup: To be clear, it is not normal to hook multiple people to one EEG system.
-We're definitely using EEG in a non-traditional way.
+OpenBCI Setup: We are going to wire up multiple people to control this shark.
+And to be clear, it is not normal to hook multiple people to one EEG system.
+But that is what we are going to do.
+This is definitely using EEG in a non-traditional way.
 That's why this is called "hacking".
-The trick is that you need to configure the EEG system (in this case, OpenBCI) so that each person has his own EEG reference.
+The trick to making it work is to tell the EEG system (in this case, OpenBCI) that each person has his own EEG reference electrode.
 OpenBCI enables this by allowing each EEG channel to be run in "differential mode", where you use each channel's the "P" and "N" inputs as a differential pair.
 This is in contrast to the more-usual "common reference mode", where we use one of the SRB inputs as a common EEG reference for all EEG channels.
 To change OpenBCI to differential mode, you use the OpenBCI GUI, via the "Chan Set" tab, to change each channel's "SRB1" and "SRB2" setting to "off".
 Then, in the main window, turn off all of the other channels that you are not using.

 |Screenshot Showing How to Configure for Five Channels in|